danielzahnd/water-rocket/README.md

 # water-rocket
-Repository on an analysis of the physics of a water rocket aswell as on code to visualize the equation of motion of a rocket.
+Repository on the analysis of the physics of a water rocket, aswell as on code to visualize the equation of motion for a rocket.